daniloflorenzano/sound-key/README.md

 - Now click the "play" button.
 A tiny window should open, and that means your keyboard is been listen by the app. **Test your keybind!**

 - To stop the app, click the "stop" button

-*By now, the app doesn't have a visual confirmation that your keybind has been saved.
-But I will solve this soon!*

 ---